 Botnar Child Road Safety Challenge

-Fondation Botnar funds and leads the Botnar Road Safety challenge in partnership with the Global Road Safety Partnership.
+As a homage to Camelia, Fondation Botnar funds and leads the Botnar Child Road Safety Challenge with the Global Road Safety Partnership.
 The Challenge is designed to address locally relevant road safety problems that affect children in small and mid-sized cities in six priority countries with practical, innovative and evidence-based interventions.